 Bruxism, more commonly referred to as teeth grinding, is a condition that many people experience.
 Relatively common in childhood, people typically grow out of bruxism by the time they reach adulthood.
 Though, this is not always the case and an adult can experience chronic bruxism or occasional bouts of the condition during periods of stress.

-At Century Dental and Seaview Dental, we frequently see patients who experience teeth grinding, often recognizing it before the patient is aware of the condition.
+At Jersey Shore Dentists at Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin, we frequently see patients who experience teeth grinding, often recognizing it before the patient is aware of the condition.
 In today’s blog, we will answer questions about teeth grinding, how to recognize if you grind your teeth, and what to do about it.
 Keep reading to learn more!

 What Causes Bruxism?